SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

    >**Note:** Copilot can do more than transform the table; we can actually change data as well.

-1. **Scenario:** If you think Red bikes are going to be a big seller, so you increase the quantity in the Inventory Call out that the quantities for all items are 1.
+1. **Scenario:** If you think Red bikes are going to be a big seller, then you increase the quantity in the Inventory Call out that the quantities for all items are 1.

 1. Add a step to type the following query into Copilot: